-- NOTE: Coastal wetlands, by definition, include all areas affected by tidal action, not just those areas where salt marshes and salt meadows exist.
-Cobble and sand beaches, mudflats, and rocky ledges, stairs below the highest annual tide are all considered to be coastal wetlands. - NOTE: Pursuant to 38 M.R.S.A. section 440, municipalities may extend or adopt zoning controls beyond the limits established in Section 3, above, in order to protect the public health, safety, and welfare and to avoid problems associated with floodplain development. - 4.
-Effective Date of Ordinance and Ordinance Amendments.
-This Ordinance, which was adopted by the municipal legislative body on , shall not be effective unless approved by the Commissioner of the Department of Environmental Protection.
+NOTE: Coastal wetlands, by definition, include all areas affected by tidal action, not just those areas where salt marshes and salt meadows exist.
+Cobble and sand beaches, mudflats, and rocky ledges, stairs below the highest annual tide are all considered to be coastal wetlands.

+4. Effective Date of Ordinance and Ordinance Amendments.
+This Ordinance, which was adopted by the municipal legislative body on April 2, 2022, shall not be effective unless approved by the Commissioner of the Department of Environmental Protection.
 A certified copy of the Ordinance, or Ordinance Amendment, attested and signed by the Municipal Clerk, shall be forwarded to the Commissioner for approval.
 If the Commissioner fails to act on this Ordinance or Ordinance Amendment, within forty-five (45) days of his/her receipt of the Ordinance, or Ordinance Amendment, it shall be automatically approved.